Facebook Banned a Hindu Nationalist Group—Then Left Most of Its Pages Online for Months

 At its headquarters in Goa, western India, the Sanatan Sanstha preaches a radical variant of Hinduism to devotees.
 Among its teachings: that a third world war is approaching, bringing with it “adverse times” that will only end when India becomes a Hindu nation.
 The Sanstha, which has been called an “extremist group” by the U.S.-based watchdog Freedom House, has been under the watchful eye of Indian police for years.
 In 2011, the state of Maharashtra’s anti-terrorism unit called on India’s central government to outlaw it, though the government never acted.

 Since then, followers of the Sanatan Sanstha have been accused by Indian authorities of involvement in four murders, including the 2017 assassination of Gauri Lankesh, a journalist who was fiercely critical of the Hindu nationalist government.
 Police investigating her murder allege that her killers were inspired by a book published in 1995 by the group’s hypnotherapist founder, Jayant Balaji Athavale.
 A portion of the book, cited by investigators, calls on adherents to “destroy evildoers.”
 “So long as evildoers exist in society, we cannot live in peace,” a portion of the book reads.
-The victims of the three other murders were progressive intellectuals.
-The victims in the other cases were progressive intellectuals.
+The victims in the three other cases were progressive intellectuals.

 In a statement to TIME, a Sanatan Sanstha spokesperson said the followers accused in the four murders are innocent, and had been framed.
 (The cases are all ongoing.)
 He also rejected descriptions of the group as violent or extremist, and dismissed claims that it peddles misinformation or hate speech.